+Teaching our daughters the definition of real beauty.
 As a mother- I work overtime to continually counteract my daughter’s negative statements with positive ones.
 I’ve also forked over a cool, $399 for new frames and spent many an early morning before she heads to school burning my fingers to a crisp straightening her hair.

 Yet I wonder; perhaps working overtime attempting to help her attain a look she is pleased with is the wrong way to go about it.
-And the bottom line is, short of hiring Louis Licari as her personal hair stylist and Rachel Zoe to meet her wardrobing needs- no amount of reassurance on my part is going to assuage her of her insecurities.
+When it comes to Teaching our daughters the definition of real beauty the bottom line is, short of hiring Louis Licari as her personal hair stylist and Rachel Zoe to meet her wardrobing needs- no amount of reassurance on my part is going to assuage her of her insecurities.

-“If there is a brand of clothes that has magic powers to make them feel pretty, I’m all for it.
-Living in Southern California, there’s no way to avoid the very close connection between feeling “good enough” and outward beauty,” says Ms. Thomas.
-“That’s just not going to change because confidence in your outward appearance helps allow your inner real beauty to shine.”
+If there is a brand of clothes that has magic powers to make her feel pretty, I’m all for it.
+Living in NYC there’s no way to avoid the very close connection between feeling “good enough” and outward beauty.
+Unfortunately That’s just not going to change because confidence in your outward appearance helps allow your inner real beauty to shine.

 As mothers, when it comes to teaching our daughters about real beauty, we need to work from the inside out.
 And next time I hear even the slightest bit of self defeatist speak I will take her face into my hands and tell her, ” just as you are, simply put, you are enough.”